universal-ctags/ctags/docs/optscript.rst

 basic knowledge for using Optscript from the materials for learning PostScript.

-"PostScript Language Tutorial & Cookbook" published by Adobe Systems Inc. The book is known as "blue book".
-This is the best place to start.
+"PostScript Language Tutorial & Cookbook" is a book published by Adobe Systems Inc. The book, known as "blue book", is the best place to start.
 PostScript is a language for controlling printers.
 So it has many graphical operators.
-Optscript is for tagging, and doesn't have such graphical operators.
+Optscript doesn't have such graphical operators.
 So you can skip the sections about graphics (but you may want to read them because the book is written well).

 Ghostscript (``gs`` or ``gsnd``) is an interpreter for the PostScript language and PDF files.
 Unlike Optscript, it implements the full-set of PostScript features including graphical operators.
 It is available under either the GNU GPL Affero license.
-You can Ghostscript while reading the blue book.
+You can use Ghostscript while reading the blue book.
 Do web searching to know about Ghostscript.

-``optscript`` is an command that source files are included in Universal Ctags source tree.
-You can use it as the replacement of ``gs``.
+``optscript`` is a command that source files are included in the source tree of Universal Ctags.
+You can use it as the replacement of ``gs`` to learn PostScript.
 However, I recommend you to have ``gs`` at hand because ``optscript`` may have bugs. ``gs`` is much mature than ``optscript``.
-Having two interpreters helps you to know correct behavior.
+Having two interpreters helps you to know expected behavior of the language.

-Though ``gs`` has much higher qualities than ``optscript``, eventually you may have to build the ``optscript`` command to learn Optscript specific operators.
+Though ``gs`` has much higher qualities than ``optscript``, eventually you may have to build the ``optscript`` command to learn Optscript specific operators for tagging.
 You can built the command with "``make optscript``".

 * red book